toppers/hakoniwa-px4sim/drone_physics/README.md

 \right]
 $$

 This matrix is called the direction cosine matrix(DCM) and is the product of three rotation matrices in the order $R_z(\psi)R_y(\theta)R_x(\phi)$.

-DCM is always orthogonal and has a '1' as its eigenvalues.
+DCM is always orthogonal and has a '1' as its eigenvalue.
-The direction of the eigenvector corresponding to '1' is the direction of the rotation, which is the quaternion's imaginary part.
+The direction of the eigenvector corresponding to it is the direction of the rotation, which is the quaternion's imaginary part.
+This makes sense that the DCM is a rotation matrix around the eigenvector with the eigenvalue 1(length preserving).

 $$
 R_z(\psi) = \begin{bmatrix}